 - An anti-heroic variant in Beauty and the Beast, as up until this point the Beast has been, to be blunt, a selfish prick.
 After the Beast is wounded defending her from wolves and collapses in the snow, the much physically smaller and frailer Belle chooses to help him rather than flee; she somehow lifts him onto her horse, brings him back to the castle and tends his wounds.
 This marks the turning point of their previously antagonistic relationship, with Beast in particular becoming kinder, culminating in them falling in love.

-- In Avengers: Infinity War, the nigh-invincible Vision and Reality Warper Scarlet Witch suffers a Curb-Stomp Battle from Corvus Glaive and Proxima Midnight, and have to be rescued by Bad Ass Normal heroes Captain America, Falcon and Black Widow.
+- In Avengers: Infinity War, the nigh-invincible Vision and Reality Warper Scarlet Witch suffer a Curb-Stomp Battle from Corvus Glaive and Proxima Midnight, and have to be rescued by Bad Ass Normal heroes Captain America, Falcon and Black Widow.

 - Aaron Cross in The Bourne Legacy.
-While sick from the retrovirus, he can't hide himself (let alone Dr. Marta Shearing) from Treadstone/Blackbriar/Outcome so she had to be the brains for a while.
+While sick from the retrovirus, he can't hide himself (let alone Dr. Marta Shearing) from Treadstone/Blackbriar/Outcome, so she had to be the brains for a while.

 - Tony in Iron Man 3.
 While suffering from a panic attack, he needs help from a young boy to work his way out of it.